Escaping the Excel spreadsheet scheduling quagmire

 a new work schedule report...

-Snap Schedule had better visual compatibility with modern Windows programs...
+Snap Schedule employee scheduling software had better visual compatibility with modern Windows programs...
 It'

 s more friendly.
 I could see better on the screen what was happening